magdemajt/poker-env/poker_lib/readme.md

 ```

 Cards are represented as strings with the following format: `"{rank}{suit}"`.
 The rank is one of [2, 3, 4, 5, 6, 7, 8, 9, t, j, q, k ,a] and the suit is a letter from `H` (hearts), `D` (diamonds), `C` (clubs) and `S` (spades).

+The list of cards must have 2, 5, 6 or 7 cards.
+Cards are ordered as follows:
+* [0,1] - cards of the agent
+* [2,3,4,5,6] - cards exposed on table.

+Number of players is a total number.
+Our agent + n opponents -> n+1 players
+Number of iterations - number of randomized games played